nomicflux/servant-opaleye-blog/README.md

 ### JSON

 Next, let's create JSON representations.
-We will use a different representation when converting to JSON as opposed to converting from JSON, so we'll have to roll our own `haskell toJSON` and `haskell parseJSON` functions.
-When converting `haskell toJSON`, we'll just package up the `haskell userEmail` field.
-However, whene using `haskell parseJSON`, we'll take in both a `haskell userEmail` and a `haskell userPassword`.
+We will use a different representation when converting to JSON as opposed to converting from JSON, so we'll have to roll our own `toJSON` and `parseJSON` functions.
+When converting `toJSON`, we'll just package up the `userEmail` field.
+However, whene using `parseJSON`, we'll take in both a `userEmail` and a `userPassword`.

-(If you have not used AESON before to convert to/from JSON, what we are doing is this: in `haskell toJSON`, we set up an `haskell object`, which matches up JSON fields with whatever we want.
-Here, I lined up the field "email" with `haskell userEmail user`, but I could have just set all emails to "bob@juno.com" if I felt like it.
-To convert from JSON, we set up a `haskell parseJSON` function, which takes an `object` and parses out the fields using `haskell .:`.
-So, for example, `haskell object .: "email"` is something like `javascript object.email` in javascript, which can then be used as part of a *User* datatype.
-The main gotcha to watch out for is that AESON uses `haskell Text` instead of `haskell String`, so we have to add `haskell {-# LANGUAGE OverloadedStrings}` if we don't feel like manually packing each `haskell String`.)
+(If you have not used AESON before to convert to/from JSON, what we are doing is this: in `toJSON`, we set up an `object`, which matches up JSON fields with whatever we want.
+Here, I lined up the field "email" with `userEmail user`, but I could have just set all emails to "bob@juno.com" if I felt like it.
+To convert from JSON, we set up a `parseJSON` function, which takes an `object` and parses out the fields using `.:`.
+So, for example, `object .: "email"` is something like `javascript object.email` in javascript, which can then be used as part of a *User* datatype.
+The main gotcha to watch out for is that AESON uses `Text` instead of `String`, so we have to add `{-# LANGUAGE OverloadedStrings}` if we don't feel like manually packing each `String`.)

 ### API